Privacy and Non-Discrimination Notices

 - was not created by TUHS, unless the person or entity that created the information is no longer available to make the amendment;

 - is not part of the medical information maintained by TUHS;

 - is not part of the information which you would be permitted to inspect and copy; or

 - is accurate and complete.

-You have the right to restrict the release of information used for payment or health care operations that pertain to any health care item or service for which no insurance is utilized and you pay out of pocket.
+Please note that you have the right to restrict the release of information to be used for payment or health care operations that pertains to a health care item or service for which you have paid out of pocket in full.
 We are required to comply with such a request.

 - Right to Request Confidential Communications: You have the right to request that we communicate with you about certain medical matters in a certain manner or at a particular address.
 For example, you might request that we only contact you at work or by mail.
 Such a request must be in writing and must be specific.
 All reasonable requests will be honored.

 - Right to Notification of a Security Breach: You have the right to receive notification of a security breach as defined by the HIPAA Security rule.
 We will notify you in writing within 60 days of making a determination that a breach has occurred.